pankaj-Makhijani/Nodejs-hello-world/README.md

-# Command to start this application
+# Command to start this application:

 docker-compose up -d